Over 50,000 US users search for “productivity” in Google every single month.

 There are no shortcuts to success.
-But productivity frameworks and tools can enable you to accomplish more in less time, thus maximizing your time, investing additional energy in the long-term strategy.
+But productivity frameworks and tools can enable you to accomplish more in less time, thus maximizing your time, and investing additional energy in the long-term strategy.

 More importantly, productivity is a trainable skill.
 You have to practice it continuously.
 Refine your processes.
 Optimize your scheduling chops.

-And as your business grows (along with your responsibilities), always keep an eye on new techniques that could come handy at the right time.
+And as your business grows (along with your responsibilities), always keep an eye on new techniques that could come in handy at the right time.